NannyML/nannyml/docs/how_it_works/univariate_drift_detection.rst

 .. math::
     D_{JS} \left(P || Q \right) = \frac{1}{2} \left[ D_{KL} \left(P \Bigg|\Bigg| \frac{1}{2}(P+Q) \right) + D_{KL} \left(Q \Bigg|\Bigg| \frac{1}{2}(P+Q) \right)\right]

 and is a method of measuring the similarity between two probability distributions.

-Jensen-Shannon Distance is then defined as the squared root of Jensen-Shannon divergence and is a proper distance metric.
+Jensen-Shannon Distance is the squared root of Jensen-Shannon divergence and is a proper distance metric.

+As mentioned, NannyML calculates drift performing two sample set comparisons.
+One sample is usually the whole reference data while the other comes from the data of the chunk we are calculating drift for.
+In order to calculate Jensen-Shannon Distance NannyML splits a continuous feature into bins using information from the reference sample.
+The binning is done using `Doane's formula`_ from numpy.
+If a continuous feature has relatively low amount of unique values, meaning that unique values are less then 10% of the reference dataset size up to a maximum of 50, each value becomes a bin.
+If the any data from the chunk sample are outside those ranges a new bin created for them.
+The new bins relative frequency for the reference sample is set to 0.
+The relative frequency for each bin is calculated for the reference and chunk samples.
+Those results are then used to calculate the Jensen-Shannon Distance.

 Unlike KS D-static that looks at maximum difference between two empirical CDFs, JS distance looks at the total difference between empirical Probability Density Functions
 (PDF).
-This makes it
-more sensitive to changes that may be ignored by KS.
+This makes it more sensitive to changes that may be ignored by KS.
 This effect can be observed in the plot below to get the intuition:

 .. image:: ../_static/how-it-works-js.svg
     :width: 1400pt